 The Resting Membrane Potential

 The resting membrane potential of cells varies depending on the cell type.
-For neurones, it typically sits between -50 and -75mV.
+For neurones, this typically sits between -50 and -75mV.
 This value depends on the types of ion channels that are open and the concentrations of different ions in the intracellular and extracellular fluids during the resting state.
 In neurones, K+ and organic anions are typically found at a higher concentration within the cell than outside, whereas Na+ and Cl- are typically found in higher concentrations outside the cell.

 This difference in concentrations provides a concentration gradient for ions to flow down when their respective channels are open.
 Hence, K+ ions would be moving out of the cells, while Na+ and Cl- ions would be moving into the cell.
 At the resting state, the cell is mostly permeable to K+, as such this exerts the greatest influence on the resting membrane potential out of the three ions.
 Further information on the resting potential generation can be found here.